pluttgens/JCGE/README.md

 JCGE architecture
 -------------

-I do not have the time to represent it with graphs and diagrams for now but basially, the architecture of the core of the project could be represented with a tree.
+I do not have the time to represent it with graphs and diagrams for now but basically, the architecture of the core of the project could be represented with a tree.

 Each level of the tree contains the level below itself and a reference to the level above if it exists.
 So it would look like this  (I'm omitting the managers which are containers for several objects and encapsulate the logic associated to those objects. ie: ```SceneManager```, which contains several scenes, is the class that will be exposed to ```Game``` instead of just having a list of ```Scene``` objects ) :